Paediatric Neurology Clinical Network

-The New Zealand Paediatric Neurology Clinical Network endorses the following resources on Pregnancy and Sodium Valproate:
+The New Zealand Paediatric Neurology Clinical Network endorses the following resource on Pregnancy and Sodium Valproate:

 Important note: In patients with epilepsy, do not withdraw or make a change to their anti-epileptic medication without discussion with a neurologist or paediatrician, as this carries a substantial risk for mother and baby.